 - HIPAA and certain policy provisions

 - Information sharing

 - Getting and keeping health insurance coverage under HIPAA

 Affordable Care Act of 2010 (ACA) or the Patient Protection and Affordable Care Act (PPACA): A federal law aimed at increasing the number of people with health insurance, which also offers certain protections for those who buy health insurance.
 Parts of it start at different times until it’s in full effect in 2015.

 Certificate of creditable coverage: A written certificate issued by a group health plan or health insurance issuer that shows a person was covered under that health plan.
-A certificate must be issued automatically and free of charge when an individual loses coverage under a plan, when an individual is entitled to elect COBRA continuation coverage, and when a person loses COBRA continuation coverage.
+A certificate must be issued automatically and free of charge when an individual loses coverage under a plan, when an individual is entitled to elect COBRA continuation coverage, and/or when a person loses COBRA continuation coverage.
 A certificate must also be provided free of charge upon request while the individual has health coverage or within 24 months after their coverage ends.
 See also Creditable coverage.

 COBRA (Consolidated Omnibus Budget Reconciliation Act): COBRA gives a person who loses their health benefits in certain circumstances the right to choose to keep group health benefits provided by their health plan for a limited time.
 COBRA allows the employee to buy health insurance back from the employer even though they no longer work there or no longer work full-time.
 When COBRA coverage runs out, some people have special eligibility for individual health coverage.

 COBRA also lets family members choose to keep health insurance after your job loss or other qualifying event that would normally cause them to lose the coverage they have through your employer.
 COBRA applies to nearly all employers with 20 or more employees.
 See the section “If I can’t get group coverage and have no other options, what do I do?” under “Getting and keeping health insurance coverage under HIPAA.”